Bak0/Bak0/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="50px"> Hello, my name is Bak0.

-I am 🧙 Software Engineer and 👾 Security Researcher ( 🏆 8 x Listed in Google's Hall of Fame (TOP-100) )
+I am small tech Wizzard 🧙
+Mostly into infrastructure, cloud, Virtualization.
+I fiddle with code , some minor websites apps and attempts , hosting a lot of cool stuff, AI

+and with that
 Welcome to my page; on my Github, you can find:
-- Projects created by me
+- Projects created by me.

 #### 📧 You can contact me on: